fong-lab/fong-lab-old-website/join/index.md

 The candidate should have a bachelor's degree in engineering or science by the time of employment, OR an equivalent combination of experience and training.
 Programming skills and/or experience working with rodents are preferred but not required.
 Ideal candidates will be organized, detail-oriented, and committed to learning beyond of one’s area of expertise.
 The position is for full-time employment on the Georgia Tech campus, with a minimum commitment of 1 year.

-Applicants should submit a resume/CV (1-2 pages), statement of interest (1 page), and contact information for 2-3 references to [ming-fai.fong@bme.gatech.edu](ming-fai.fong@bme.gatech.edu).
+Applicants should submit a resume/CV (maximum of 2 pages), letter of interest (maximum of 1 page), and contact information for 2-3 references to [ming-fai.fong@bme.gatech.edu](ming-fai.fong@bme.gatech.edu).

 {% include section.html %}